 - Once cooked, remove from heat and set aside.

 - In a separate pan heat the peanut oil and add the garlic.
 Bring to a high heat then add the diced tomatoes.
 Beware of more flare ups!
-Add in the soy sauce, oyster sauce, fish sauce, sweet and sour fish sauce, sugar, salt and pepper.
+Add in the soy sauce, oyster sauce, fish sauce, sugar, salt and pepper.
 Stir well and cook for 2 minutes.

 - Pour the sauce over the fish and cook another 3 minutes.